-In keeping with this volume's themes, I explore the tradeoffs inherent in blocking detachments at the war-fighting level.
-I first provide descriptive statistics and context on the historical use of blocking detachments using a new dataset of 250 conventional wars (1800-2011).
-I then outline four possible tradeoffs in their battlefield deployment before drawing on Soviet experiences at Stalingrad (1942-43) and Kursk (1943) to provide an initial plausibility probe using process tracing (?).
-Next, I consider several additional tradeoffs that emerge from this process tracing before concluding with suggestions for future research on coercion, blocking detachments, and military effectiveness.
+In keeping with this volume's themes, I explore the trade-offs inherent in blocking detachments at the war-fighting level in conventional wars.
+I first provide descriptive statistics and context on the historical use of blocking detachments using Project Mars, a new data set of 825 combatant observations spread across 250 conventional wars (1800-2011).4 I then outline four possible trade-offs in their battle-field deployment and illustrate them using cases drawn from Project Mars.
+I also conduct an initial plausibility probe of these trade-offs using process tracing by drawing on Soviet experiences at Stalingrad (1942-1943) and Kursk (1943).5 Next, I consider several additional trade-offs that emerge from this process tracing before concluding with suggestions for future research on coercion, blocking detachments, and military effectiveness.

-1 Blocking Detachments in History
+Blocking Detachments in History